-The 8 Best YouTube Channels for Intermediate Spanish Learners
+10 Best YouTube Channels for Learning Intermediate Spanish

-What are the best YouTube channels for learning Spanish?
+What are the best YouTube channels for learning Spanish at the intermediate level?

-Watching Spanish YouTube channels can be one of the many tools in your toolbelt to help mix things up when studying gets dull (podcasts are great for that, too!).
+Here’s the short and sweet answer: Research is starting to show that adding YouTube channels to your structured language practice can improve your speaking skills faster.
+Videos can help you mix things up when studying gets dull and tap into authentic Spanish.
+(Podcasts are great for that, too!).
 But YouTube shouldn’t be at the core of your learning strategy.

 In 5 years of working with adults learning Spanish, I’ve had way too many conversations with frustrated students who have wasted years piecemealing their Spanish learning by randomly watching YouTube videos or playing around with Apps--only to discover they can’t have a fluent conversation with a native speaker.

-In this post, I’ll share some of the best YouTube channels for intermediate Spanish learners and the most exciting playlists inside them, so you never have to waste time searching the platform for the best ones.
+In this post, I’ll share some of the best YouTube channels for all kinds of intermediate Spanish learners and the most exciting playlists inside them.
+This way, you never have to waste time searching the platform for the best Spanish YouTube channel--for you.

 Let’s jump in!